instructure/ic-modal/README.md

 <!--
   The "closed-when" attribute can be bound to a controller property.
 If `tacosOrdered` gets set to `true` then the modal will close.

-Typically you'll do something like this when a form has been successfully submitted.
+  "open-when" is the same, but opposite.
 -->

 {{#ic-modal id="tacos" closed-when=tacosOrdered}}